ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 `GET https://event.perso.ibexa.co/api/[customerid]/rate/[userid]/[itemtypeid]/[itemid]?rating=50`

+For a detailed description of embedded parameters, see [Event parameters](#event-parameters).

-This can also be used for explicit ratings like a five-star rating for hotels.
+Rate event can also be used for explicit ratings like a five-star rating for hotels.
 A predefined rating can be submitted when the user comments on an item.

 |Name|Description|Values|